Memoriam

 In an interview with MetalTalk, Karl Willetts said that work was underway for the next album.
 "We don't rest on our laurels," he said.
 "We are driven by Scott's [Fairfax] phenomenal songwriting ability.
 That is all he does.
 That's what Scott lives to do.
 He gets up at breakfast, goes to work, paints four cars, comes home and then throws himself in the studio and writes songs every night.
 We've probably got enough songs in his closet for about another six albums!"

+The band's first fully narrative & performance-based music video for "All is Lost" (from the album "Rise to Power"), directed by Hal Sinden of Eulogy Media Ltd., was released on 9 December 2022.

 Touring & Festival Appearances

 The band tours actively and has played many of the worlds most notable metal festivals including: